Editor FAQs - Datasets and Data

 There are several methods to lock a dataset or map.

 Note: The following example describes how to lock a dataset, but the same procedure applies to maps.
-Options are applicable based on the selected dashboard.
+Options are applicable based on the selected page.

 - The datasets view appears, displaying all of your datasets.

-- You can access the lock options directly from the dashboard, or from a selected view.
+- You can access the lock options directly from that page, or from the dataset view.

 - A confirmation dialog box appears.

-- The dashboard refreshes, hiding the locked dataset from the view.
+- The page refreshes, hiding the locked dataset from the view.

 Viewing Locked Datasets/Maps:

-Once your dataset is locked, you can access it from the Datasets menu options, or from the link showing your locked datasets on the bottom of your dashboard.
+Once your dataset is locked, you can access it using the Locked filter.
 If you attempt to view a locked dataset, a confirmation dialog appears.
 You are prompted to unlock your dataset before viewing it.

 Why isn’t my Shapefile importing?